binary-com/perl-YAML-CacheLoader/README.md

     FreshenCache();

     Freshen currently cached files which may be out of date, either by deleting the cache (for now deleted files) or reloading from the disk (for changed ones)

+    May optionally provide a list of files to check, otherwise all known cached files are checked.

     Returns a stats hash-ref.